cx-prog-lang/.github/features/func_in_struct.md

 }
 ```

  - As the members of a structure, function members are also taken into account in the explicit positional initialization.
 The following example initializes `test.x` as `10` and `test.y` as `20`; the `0` in the position of `test.identify` will be ignored.
+Recommendation: Use designated initializers if there are function members.

 ```c
 #include <stdio.h>